The Mop dog, otherwise known as a Komondor, was bred to watch over and protect flocks of sheep.

 According to the American Kennel Club they are still classified as a working breed and the World Canine Organization classes them within the Sheepdog section.

-Nowadays, they make great guard and watchdogs as well farm companion dogs.
+Nowadays, they make great guard and watchdogs as well as farm companion dogs.

 The Mop dog has an extensive history, dating back many centuries.